 - As of the date of application and at all times throughout certification, the candidate must hold a valid and unrestricted license(s) to practice medicine in the United States, its territories or Canadian province in which the candidate’s practice of medicine is regularly conducted and in each other place in which the person practices or has practiced medicine and has an unexpired license;

-- Candidate must provide three letters of attestation of the candidate’s practice from Board Certified Ophthalmologists;
+- Candidate must provide three letters of attestation of the candidate’s practice from ophthalmologists certified by the American Board of Ophthalmology;

-- Candidates must complete 25 self‐assessment CME within a year of application.
+- Candidate must complete 25 AMA PRA Category 1 Continuing Medical Education (CME) credits, including self-assessment CME, with a year of application.

-- Candidates that successfully complete the re‐entry process described above will be eligible to sit for the Written Qualifying Examination.
-The ABO five‐year timeframe requirements are in accordance with the standards of the American Board of Medical Specialties (ABMS) and all 24 ABMS Member Boards.
+A candidate who successfully completes the re‐entry process described above will be eligible to sit for the Written Qualifying Examination.
+The ABO five‐year timeframe requirements are in accordance with the standards of the American Board of Medical Specialties (ABMS) and its Member Boards.
 Exceptions to the policy will be considered on a case‐by‐case basis and in accordance with ABMS guidelines.

 Click here to access the re-entry policy and application.